-Educators, NHD:
+Educators, National History Day in Missouri:

-- Meets Common Core Standards - Serves as a model teaching tool for active learning - Acts as an excellent assessment tool - Integrates the study of history with other disciplines - Encourages professional development - Inspires community-wide involvement in student scholarship what is national history day?
+- Meets State Standards - Serves as a model teaching tool for active learning - Acts as an excellent assessment tool - Integrates the study of history with other disciplines - Encourages professional development - Inspires community-wide involvement in student scholarship what is national history day?

 National History Day in Missouri (NHDMO) is the state affiliate of the national educational program.
-Sponsored by the State Historical Society of Missouri, in partnership with the Missouri Humanities Council, the yearlong contest encourages young people, grades sixth through twelfth, to explore historical issues, ideas, people, and events.
+Sponsored by the State Historical Society of Missouri, the yearlong contest encourages young people, grades sixth through twelfth, to explore historical issues, ideas, people, and events.

-Students participating in NHD conduct in-depth research and analysis on topics related to an annual theme and then present their findings in one of five formats:
+Students participating in NHDMO conduct in-depth research and analysis on topics related to an annual theme and then present their findings in one of five formats: